kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 ### Customize other variables (Optional)

-The number of control plane nodes and worker nodes, and the Hetzner datacenter location, can be customized by adding the variables to your newly created terraform.tfvars file.
+The number of control plane nodes and worker nodes, the [Hetzner datacenter location](https://docs.hetzner.com/general/others/data-centers-and-connection/) (.i.e. ngb1, fsn1, hel1 ...etc.), and the [Hetzner server types](https://www.hetzner.com/cloud) (i.e. cpx31, cpx41 ...etc.) can be customized by adding the corresponding variables to your newly created terraform.tfvars file.

 See the default values in the [variables.tf](variables.tf) file, they correspond to (you can copy-paste and customize):